fernandohenriques/paw-patrol-game-for-kids/README.md

 # paw-patrol-game-for-kids

-A simple 2D phase game with "Paw Patrol" theme, aimed at childrens.
+A simple 2D phase game for childrens, with "Paw Patrol" theme.

 *************************************************************************************************